Ninjasnaz/jamf_scripts_n_things/README.md

 edquota -   Edits user quotas\
 repquota -  Displays a report on quotas by user\
 quotacheck  -   Updates quota limits on the filesystem\

+### Network- and Security-related Commands in macOS
+Network devices have different names in macOS.
+The first ethernet adapter is called en0 (typically wired ethernet), and the second is called en1 (typically wireless ethernet).
+Ensure that you use System Preferences to change any network parameters, as they are not stored in text files as they are on Linux systems.
+For example, the /etc/resolv.conf file still exists in macOS and lists DNS servers configured in System Preferences, but it is not used by the system – it is merely there in case an app queries it.
+The only network-related file that is used actively and may be edited is /etc/hosts (for local host name resolution).
+Here are more network- and security-related commands in macOS.

+ifconfig    Displays and configures TCP/IP network interfaces\
+ping        Tests connectivity between hosts\
+whois        Queries domain name registration information\
+arp          Views and manages the address resolution protocol (ARP) cache\
+netstat      Views TCP/IP network statistics and the routing table\
+route        Manages the TCP/IP routing table\
+traceroute  Traces an IP packet across routers\
+hostname    Sets the system host name\
+host        Resolves host names to IP addresses and vice versa\
+nslookup    Resolves host names to IP addresses and vice versa\
+dig         Resolves host names to IP addresses and vice versa\
+su          Switches your user account to another account\
+sudo        Performs tasks as another user via entries in the /etc/sudoers file\
+last        Displays a detailed list of previous user logins\
+tcpdump     Captures packets on a network interface